Skip to main content

 Use this file to discover all available pages before exploring further.

-• A custom webhook that lets the upstream service POST events into Cosmos.
+• A custom webhook for the upstream service to POST into.

-• An MCP server registered in the MCP Registry that lets your Expert write results back.
+• An MCP server so your Expert can write back.

 Connect GitLab to a Code Review Expert